seduval/seduval.github.io/teaching/index.md

 layout: default
 title: Teaching
 permalink: /teaching/
-summary: I, Sébastien Duval, teach at Bachelor and Masters degrees, in mathematics and computer science.
-I taught at Sorbonne Université / Université Pierre et Marie Curie in France, then at the Université Catholique de Louvain (UCLouvain) in Belgium, and I currently teach at the Université of Versailles in France.
+summary: I teach at Bachelor and Masters degrees, in mathematics and computer science.
+I taught at Sorbonne Université / Université Pierre et Marie Curie in France, then at the Université Catholique de Louvain (UCLouvain) in Belgium, then at the Université of Versailles in France, and I now teach at the Université of Lorraine.
 ---